lukasoppermann/design-tokens/README.md

 2. Click on install in the top right corner

 ## Plugin usage
-The plugin comes with only menu item `Design Tokens > Export Design Tokens`.
-Once pressed the tokens will be generated and a dialog opens to allow you to store the resulting json file on your hard drive.
+The plugin has a couple options in the menu items:
+### `Design Tokens > Export Design Token File`
+This creates a `.json` file with all design tokens from your Figma project.
+A dialog will open allowing you to save the file on your hard drive.

+### `Design Tokens > Send Design Tokens to Url`
+This triggers a request sending your tokens to a server.
+For this to work you must have configured a server to send your tokens to in the [plugin settings](#push-to-server).

+### `Design Tokens > Settings`
+Opens the settings view, which allows you to change all settings mentioned in the [settings](#settings) section below.

+### `Design Tokens > Help`
+Opens this documentation page.

 ## Transforming tokens using Amazon style dictionary
 1. Clone the [design token transformer](https://github.com/lukasoppermann/design-token-transformer) repositiory.